Russian church gives priests freer rein in politics

 Kirill has said Pussy Riot's protest was part of a concerted attack by foes seeking to undermine traditional Russian values and halt the revival the church has experienced since the collapse of the communist Soviet Union in 1991.

-Interfax news agency quoted Lyudmila Alexeyeva, a prominent human rights activist, as saying priests running in elections would be "another step in the direction of the clericalisation of our system".
+Interfax news agency quoted Lyudmila Alexeyeva, a prominent human rights activist, as saying priests running in elections would be "another step in the direction of the clericalization of our system".

 "All these steps mean that the Russian Orthodox Church is becoming a state religion," she was quoted as saying.